Daguje/hand-mouse-extension/README.md

-# Hand Mouse Chrome Extension
+# Hand Mouse Extension

-Hand Mouse is a chrome extension that allows the user to controll its mouse using only hand gestures.
+Hand Mouse is a browser extension that allows the user to controll its mouse using only hand gestures.
 This project was develop by Computer Engineers [Daniel Gustavo Favero](https://github.com/danielg-favero), [Gustavo Alexandre](https://github.com/Gugonunes) and [Jeferson Rosa de Souza](https://github.com/souzjfe).

 The main actions that can be performed within web pages are: